— Sir Edmund Hillary

 There are a lot of advantages and ripple effects to demonstrating greatness.

-Allow me to take you behind the scene and isolate two of the many ways in which the sausage is made and greatness achieved.
+Allow me to take you behind the scene and isolate three of the many ways in which the sausage is made and greatness achieved.

 #1 Greatness Requires Emotional Commitment